1. Do I need custom stat weights?

 Trinket lists you find in a guide are for casual players just looking for a quick estimate to eyeball what might be best.
 Min-maxxers will want to get a list custom tailored to them, as legendaries, talents, and your specific stats will affect how trinkets perform.

 You can use any simulator to generate a custom trinket list based off your current gear.
-If you get custom stat weights from Mr. Robot, the trinkets are simmed custom to you, and that data is used to rank the trinkets directly from those simulations.
+If you are using Mr. Robot’s ranked gear lists, those are already customized to you.

 4. Why do gear suggestions sometimes sim less DPS?
 Is Mr. Robot broken?

-The goal is that all gear recommendations are within 1% of their actual simulated DPS.
+The goal is that all gear recommendations are within a small % of error of their actual simulated DPS.
 There is a tradeoff of speed for accuracy.
-Mr. Robot ranks an entire list of gear for you in < 1 second, and gets you within 1% of the actual DPS.
+Mr. Robot ranks an entire list of gear for you in < 1 second, and gets you within 2% of the actual DPS.
 For example, for Best in Bags, Mr. Robot sifts through several millions of combinations of gear that you own, and does this in about 1 second.
 If you simulated every one of those combinations, it would take about 12-24 hours to run.

 The reason we put that green ‘simulate’ button next to all of your ranked gear lists, is to let you play with it.
 Want to swap in one other item and sim it at a 0.05% margin of error?
 Do it.
 It’s fun.
 Have fun.